-As reported in The Telegraph last year, commute times have hit an all-time high of 48 minutes on average for the regular knowledge worker in the UK.
+As recently reported in The Telegraph, commute times have hit an all-time high of 48 minutes on average for the regular knowledge worker in the UK.
 This means 48 minutes of driving, stopping, refuelling petrol, and so on.
-Or for those in major metropolitan areas, 48 minutes spent in a coughing crowd.
+Or for those in major metropolitan areas, 48 minutes spent in a coughing crowd within buses, trains and the tube.

-If we do that math, for a knowledge worker working 200 days a year, 48 minutes equates to over 186 hours!
-That is four and a half 40-hour weeks!
-What could you do with that time.?
-A 2017 Gallup survey of 15,000 working adults showed that 43% of respondents said they spent time in 2016 working remotely; 31% were even said to do so four or five days a week.
+On the other hand, a 2017 Gallup survey of 15,000 working adults showed that 43% of respondents said they spent time in 2016 working remotely; 31% even said that they work from home four or five days a week.

-In an office setting the distractions can be numerous.
-From last-minute meetings to hallway conversations, there is seemingly no clear way of working without the potential for significant delays.
-Not only will you potentially save on the 186 hours, but also limit your distractions as well.
+In an office setting, the distractions can be numerous: from last-minute meetings to pointless hallway conversations – there is seemingly no clear way of working without the potential for significant delays.
+By working remotely, not only will you potentially save on the 186 hours per year, but you will also limit your distractions.

-Few remote employees work in their pajamas, contrary to popular belief.
-Instead, remote workers are able to develop their own independence and rituals.
+Instead, remote workers can develop their independence and rituals.
 This allows for a tremendous amount of flexibility in how and when a remote worker wishes to accomplish tasks.
-But at the same time, remote workers must be able to find their own ways to stay motivated and disciplined throughout the day.
+But at the same time, remote workers must be able to find their ways to stay motivated and disciplined throughout the day.

 1: Staying connected is critical to your success

-You might be wondering how something like this would help productivity.
-It allows your team to get to know one another better and bond.
-That will strengthen teamwork and collaboration, which will result in a better working environment for everyone — even when that team is spread apart.
+You might be wondering how something like this would help productivity; actually, it allows your team to get to know one another better and bond.
+That will strengthen teamwork and collaboration boasting soft skills, which will result in a better working environment for everyone — even when that team is spread apart.
 There are also a variety of tools, including collaboration platforms and strategies, to help your team become more productive and stay connected.

 2: Bring everyone together through one system

 Think of this as the oldie-but-goodie tip.
-At the most basic level, teams need to be able to stay in touch in a reliable way.
+At the most basic level, teams need to be able to stay in touch reliably.
 A team separated by distance will need multiple ways to communicate, including a traditional phone system.

 It’s possible to have your phone system integrate with desktop apps or employees’ mobile phones, which is something you may want for additional flexibility and team efficiency.
 Not only will your teams be able to communicate with one another from wherever they are, but integrations with tools like Salesforce can even allow you to keep records of calls and call times automatically.